ojasbaral/ojasbaral/README.md

 ## Hi there 👋

+I am Ojas Baral!
+I'm studying Computer Science with a minor in Business at the University of Colorado Boulder.
+I also like to create hobby projects!
+Take a look at two of my favorites:
+- One Take A Day
+  - A social media application that allows users to post one sports opinion a day.
+- Mini Git Clone
+  - A mini git clone that uses various data structures that I learned throughout my data structures course.

 <!--
 **ojasbaral/ojasbaral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.